cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 More detail is available in GraphDB's [documentation](http://graphdb.ontotext.com/documentation/standard/sameas-optimisation.html).

-To demonstrate how this effects GraphDB's results, if the user runs the query:
+To demonstrate how this effects GraphDB's results, if the user runs the query in Stardog:

 ```sparql
 prefix irishRel: <http://example.com/earlyIrishRelationship.ttl#>